 Reshma does not blog.
 I sincerely hope she writes a cookbook soon.
 I would buy that cook book and keep it as a keepsake for my daughter to learn and understand Indian cooking.
 Are you listening Resh?

 Here is Reshma’s recipe for Kozhi Milagu Masala – Mangalore Style Pepper Chicken that was published in the Daiji world.
-And this is the recipe I am posting today for Inspirational thursday.
 Try making it.
 You will never look at chicken with boredom.
 Promise!
 This is one recipe that you will make again and again.

 Kozhi Milagu Masala